Boeing 747-8: Sales prospects

 In early 2014, the director-general of the International Air Transport Association noted that slower economic growth, following the Great Recession of 2008, had led to lower demand for air freighters.
 The world's air cargo fleet in 2012 was smaller than it was in 2003.
 However, the proportion of very large freighters in that fleet has increased, and Boeing's dominant position in large, fuel-efficient freighters has offered the company an opportunity to protect its market share and its product line despite the market weakness.

 Demand has been chiefly for the 747-8F, which accounts for the majority of 747-8 aircraft ordered.
-The large capacity of the 747-8 is an advantage for the freighter version, not the passenger version.
-Moreover, the freighter has no direct competitor, as Airbus' competing A380 freighter version was canceled during development.
+The larger capacity of the 747-8 is of particular advantage for the freighter version, because the freighter has no direct competitor, as Airbus' competing A380 freighter version was canceled during development.

 Airlines including Emirates and British Airways considered ordering the passenger version, but opted to purchase the Airbus A380 instead.
 In 2013, Arik Air converted its order for two 747-8s to two 777-300ERs.
 At the 2013 Paris Air Show, Korean Air agreed to order five 747-8 passenger versions, in addition to five ordered in 2009.
 Korean Air and Boeing finalized the new -8 order in October 2013.

-The overall demand for the 747-8 turned out to be below Boeing's initial projections as well, which led to several reductions in production rate.
+The overall demand for the 747-8 turned out to be well below Boeing's initial projections as well, which led to several reductions in production rate.
 Production was initially decreased from 2 to 1.75 aircraft per month in April 2013 and then reduced further to 1.5 aircraft per month in October 2013.
 On June 25, 2015, The Wall Street Journal reported that the order backlog was down to 32 and Boeing had decided to reduce production to one aircraft per month in 2016.
 In January 2016, Boeing confirmed that it was reducing 747-8 production to 0.5 per month beginning in September 2016, incurring a $569 million post-tax charge against its fourth-quarter 2015 profits.
 The chief reason given was that the recovery of the air cargo market had stalled, resulting in slowed demand for the 747 freighter.
+In April 2016, Boeing took a $70 million pre-tax charge for the program against its first-quarter's result.